 The Center for Wooden Boats (CWB) was founded in 1976, and is a living museum where maritime history comes alive through direct experience and small craft heritage is enjoyed and preserved. off and offers lake access to anyone and everyone.
 Using traditional hand-carving tools and techniques to restore and build wooden boats, the CWB uses similar tools that the Duwamish Tribe used.

 During our visit to CWB, you will tour the Dick Wagner museum and learn firsthand about some of the maritime history, as well as what this land meant to the Duwamish.
-As part of this tour, you have the option to enjoy a boat ride around Lake Union, and see the famous houseboats, boatyards, recreational boats and a beautiful view of the Space Needle.
+As an optional part of this tour, you can enjoy a boat ride around Lake Union, and see the famous houseboats, boatyards, recreational boats and a beautiful view of the Space Needle.

 If you chose to opt out of the boat ride, there are lots of other things you can do at the CWB!
 They have a multitude of activities open to the public, and you can choose to rent a sailboat, boat, rowboat, canoe or double kayak instead of the boat ride around the lake!